open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planetapps.md

 ## Preparation
 Please go to http://localhost:3100 or run `vagrant global-status` in the command line to see if your community Planet is currently running.
 If not, please `cd` into `planet` directory in your local machine and run `vagrant up prod`.

 Do not forget to send the screenshot of your Planet community configurations ([from the earlier step when you registered your configurations](vi-configurations-vagrant.md)) to our chat.
-In case you forgot to take the screenshot of your configurations, login to Planet, click on manager settings (top bar person with gear icon), click on the configuration button, take a screenshot of the page, and send it to the Gitter chat.
+In case you forgot to take the screenshot of your configurations, login to Planet, click on manager settings (top bar person with gear icon), click on the configuration button, take a screenshot of the page, and send it to the Discord server.

 ![Clicking on "Manager"](images/edit-vi-nation-manager.png "Dashboard in your localhost")